 When it comes to long-term savings, dental implants are worth the investment over time.
 You no longer need to replace the titanium post as long as you have good oral health and experience no complications.

-Also, your oral hygiene will not significantly change and remains the same as for your natural teeth.
+Also, your oral hygiene will not significantly change and will remain the same as for your natural teeth.
 Convenience-wise, a dental implant is the best solution for tooth loss that does not demand too much maintenance, unlike other removable dental appliances.

 Get a permanent solution for your missing tooth at Meramec Family Dentistry